Web-n-Composite/crypto-hacks-list/README.md

-<p>You will see&nbsp;Linodefurther down our list, but this was a hosting server for several cryptocurrency exchanges.&nbsp;<em>It was hacked again in 2014,</em>&nbsp;this time causing a security breach on the server&nbsp;KipCoin.&nbsp;The hackers managed to take control of the entire platform by changing the passwords inside.&nbsp;A month-long struggle ensued, during which the administrators managed to regain control over the exchange, but the hackers still hid.&nbsp;At the time of the hack,&nbsp;&nbsp;<a href="https://coinjournal.net/chinese-exchange-kipcoin-hacked/"><u>KipCoin did not tell users what was going on in light</u></a>&nbsp;of the &nbsp;hack&nbsp;Bitstamp, and only later revealed the information.</p>
+You will see Linode further down our list, but this was a hosting server for several cryptocurrency exchanges.
+It was hacked again in 2014, this time causing a security breach on the server KipCoin.
+The hackers managed to take control of the entire platform by changing the passwords inside.
+A month-long struggle ensued, during which the administrators managed to regain control over the exchange, but the hackers still hid.
+[At the time of the hack,](https://coinjournal.net/chinese-exchange-kipcoin-hacked/) KipCoin did not tell users what was going on in light of the hack at Bitstamp, and only later revealed the information.